 The Kogod Made in America Auto Index is straight out of the Kogod School of Business at American University in Washington, DC.
 The Index is based on research into the economic value of different components of auto manufacturing carried out by the Center for Automotive Research in Ann Arbor, Michigan.

-Trusted Choice® has outlined the top 10 American-made vehicles from the Kogod Index.
+We've outlined the top 10 American-made vehicles from the Kogod Index.
 But first, let's explain how it works.

 Ratings from the Index are based on seven points derived from publicly available data, including: